lightstep/opentelemetry-prometheus-sidecar/README.md

 If the leader sidecar fails, a new Leader will be elected and will resume sending data to the collector.

 The leader election uses the kubernetes coordination API to elect a leader.
-The prometheus service account needs additional roles to work correctly:
+Ensure that there is a service account for Prometheus in Kubernetes and then bind it to the role with the following permissions:
 ```yaml
 rules:
   - apiGroups: